New York Subway

 How to ride on the New York Subway

 Using the New York Subway is easy.
 Firstly, you’ll need a subway map to give you an overview of all of the trains and stations.
-You can download one here as a PDF or download my free Eric’s New York app for an offline map on your phone.
+You can download my free Eric’s New York app for an offline map on your phone or download one here as a PDF.
 Free maps are also available at many of the stations.
 On the map you can find your destination and the closest subway stop.
 If the stop has a black dot it’s a local train, if it has a white dot its an express train.
 Local trains stop at all stops, express trains stop at a few stops.
 If you need to travel to New Jersey, check PATH Train.

 Once you’ve figured out which line you need to take, you can head to the nearest subway station.
 All stations are clearly marked with the entrance to the track heading north (Uptown and Queens) or south (Downtown and Brooklyn).